-All families are sponsored by generous individuals, civic groups, corporations, and foundations.
-To learn more about sponsoring a family and other ways of supporting Camp Sunshine, please visit the giving section of this website.
+The Camp Sunshine Program is FREE to all families that attend.
+They are supported by generous donations from individuals, civic groups, corporations, and foundations.
+To learn more about supporting Camp Sunshine's mission, please visit the giving section of this website.